jchambers/pushy/index.md

 <dependency>
     <groupId>com.relayrides</groupId>
     <artifactId>pushy</artifactId>
-    <version>0.6.1</version>
+    <version>0.7</version>
 </dependency>
 ```

-If you don't use Maven (or something else that understands Maven dependencies, like Gradle), you can [download Pushy as a `.jar` file](https://github.com/relayrides/pushy/releases/download/pushy-0.6.1/pushy-0.6.1.jar) and add it to your project directly.
+If you don't use Maven (or something else that understands Maven dependencies, like Gradle), you can [download Pushy as a `.jar` file](https://github.com/relayrides/pushy/releases/download/pushy-0.7/pushy-0.7.jar) and add it to your project directly.
 You'll also need to make sure you have Pushy's runtime dependencies on your classpath.
 They are:

 - [netty 4.1.0](http://netty.io/)
 - [gson 2.5](https://github.com/google/gson)
 - [slf4j 1.7.6](http://www.slf4j.org/) (and possibly an SLF4J binding, as described in the [logging](#logging) section below)
-- Either `netty-tcnative` or `alpn-boot`, as discussed in the [system requirements](#system-requirements) section below
+- Either `netty-tcnative` (1.1.33.Fork15 or newer) or `alpn-boot`, as discussed in the [system requirements](#system-requirements) section below
-  - [alpn-api](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) if you've opted not to use `alpn-boot` (`alpn-api` is included in `alpn-boot`); please see the [system requirements](#system-requirements) section for details)
+  - [alpn-api](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) if you've opted to use a native SSL provider (`alpn-api` is included in `alpn-boot`); please see the [system requirements](#system-requirements) section for details)

 Pushy itself requires Java 7 or newer to build and run.